On the $ \Gamma $-convergence of the Allen-Cahn functional with boundary conditions: Introduction

 $ \\ $

 \textbf{Acknowledgements:} I wish to thank my advisor Professor Nicholas Alikakos for his guidance and for suggesting this topic as a part of my thesis for the Department of Mathematics and Applied Mathematics at the University of Crete.
 Also, I would like to thank Professor P. Sternberg and Professor F. Morgan for their valuable comments on a previous version of this paper, which let to various improvements.
+Finally, I would like to thank the anonymous referee for their valuable suggestions, which not only enhanced the presentation but also significantly improved the quality of the paper by relaxing some of the assumptions in our results.

 $ \\ $